microsoft/VSProjectSystem/doc/overview/CookBook.md

 ========

-Important for CPS users: If you're in CPS or a CPS extension, please replace all references to "ThreadHelper.JoinableTaskFactory" with "this.ThreadHandling.AsyncPump", where "this.ThreadHandling" is an [Import] IThreadHandling.
+Important for CPS users: If you're in CPS or a CPS extension, please replace all references to `ThreadHelper.JoinableTaskFactory` with `this.ThreadHandling.AsyncPump`, where `this.ThreadHandling` is an `[Import] IThreadHandling`.

 Initial setup
+---

 - Reference Microsoft.VisualStudio.Threading.dll
 - Add `using Microsoft.VisualStudio.Threading;` to the start of any relevant C# source files.

 Block a thread while doing async work
 ---------------------